 When I was writing my Beatle Noir, Nilsson’s friendship with Lennon (one of the very few friendships of JL’s post-Beatle life) became a key insight past the Lennon Myth and into the man.
 Nilsson was a classic alcoholic, and that Lennon chose someone like that as his primary running-buddy says a lot about who Lennon was and how he worked, at the bone.
 I had a Nilsson-manque in there, but it got left on the cutting room floor.
 Maybe it was the documentary, or maybe the fact that I spent my childhood marinating in The Point!, but I feel a lot of affection for Harry Nilsson, and wish he were still here, writing songs, going to Beatlefests, and being Our Man inside the Beatles Bubble.

-Here’s The Point, narrated by Ringo:
+Here’s The Point, narrated by Alan Thicke (the Ringo narration has been taken down):